 Motion for Deposition

-over at this website Florida is one of the few states that permits depositions in criminal matters.
+Florida is one of the few states that permits depositions in criminal matters.
 As an attorney, I would encourage more states to permit taking depositions in criminal matters.
 Depositions close cases.
 In most circumstances, a deposition lets one side know that this is not a good case for trial.

 In Florida, depositions in criminal proceedings are controlled by the Florida Rules of Criminal Procedure, specifically Florida Rule of Criminal Procedure 3.220(h).
 A DUI attorney can take the deposition of any witness listed as a category “A” in the state’s discovery exhibit as a matter of right.
 However, most DUI’s are misdemeanors.
 The ability to take a deposition in a misdemeanor case is controlled by Florida Rule of Criminal Procedure 3.220(h)(1)(D) which requires that the DUI attorney file a motion with the court stating the names of the individuals to be deposed and why it is necessary to the case.